stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/SPI/SPI_FLASH/readme.txt

     - Use LED1 and LED2 connected respectively to PF.06 and PF.07 pins
     - M25P64 FLASH is already available on this board.
-    @note The jumper 14 (USB Disconnect) must be set in position 1<->2 in order to not interfer with SPI2 MISO pin PB14.
+    @note The jumper 14 (USB Disconnect) must be set in position 1<->2 in order to not interfere with SPI2 MISO pin PB14.

   - STM3210B-EVAL Set-up
     - Use LED1 and LED2 connected respectively to PC.06 and PC.07 pins